-Since 2007, more than 3,000 people age 25 and under have participated in the Hagerty Youth Advocacy Program to gain insider access to the classic car and boat hobby.
+Since 2007, nearly 10,000 people age 25 and under have participated in the Hagerty Youth Advocacy Program to gain insider access to the classic car and boat hobby.
 Hagerty provides these youth services as a way of ‘giving back' to the classic car industry to support and encourage the next generation of car enthusiasts and collectors.

-Introduced as our first official youth service in 2007, the Youth Judging Program is hosted at more than 70 classic car and boat events throughout the U.S., Canada and the U.K. Designed primarily for youth ages 8-14, the Youth Judging Program brings the world of classics to a kid friendly level.
+Introduced as our first official youth service in 2007, the Youth Judging Program is hosted at more than 100 classic car and boat events throughout the U.S., Canada and the U.K. Designed primarily for youth ages 8 to 14, the Youth Judging Program brings the world of classics to a kid friendly level.
 The Young Judges are guided through the show field as a group to pre-selected show cars and interact with owners, allowing the judges to learn details, history and fun facts about each.
 A simplified score card that highlights five basic categories and is rated on a scale of 1-to-5 is used.
-For more information or to request a Youth Judging kit for your show, contact firstname.lastname@example.org or 231.929.6147.
+For more information or to request a Youth Judging kit for your show, contact email@example.com or 231-922-8841.

-A new event for 2014, Hagerty is off to the races!
+Hagerty is off to the races!
 Valve Cover Races, that is.
-Similar to Pinewood derby racing, this form of racing involves assembling a rolling racer with a starting point of an engine's valve cover.
-From there, gravity takes over as two of the home built racers speed down special-designed sloping track.
-Please contact us at YouthPrograms@hagerty.com to find out more on where we will be and program rules!
+Similar to pinewood derby racing, this form of racing involves assembling a rolling racer using an engine's valve cover as a starting point.
+From there, gravity takes over as two of the homebuilt racers speed down a specially designed sloping track.

 For more information on any of these programs or to learn how you can be involved, please contact us at YouthPrograms@hagerty.com.